magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 0.5 =
-* NEW: Now copies post tags (can be turned off in Settings page)
 * NEW: Now copies featured images from posts (can be turned off in Settings page)
 * NEW: Now copies any image media within the post content to the desination site (can be turned off in Settings page).
+* NEW: Now copies post tags (can be turned off in Settings page)
-* NEW: Admin notice apon success of dupication with a link to go straight to new post if you wish
+* NEW: Admin notice on success of dupication.
+Has a link to go straight to the new post
 * NEW: Submit button on WordPress post edit page will now update to show that a duplication has been requested
 * FIXED: Fixed User prefix having unintentional double space in some senarios
-* Settings page now global for all sites is the multisite network
+* Settings page now global for all sites in the multisite network
 * Prepared plugin for localisation (any translators welcome to contact me please!)
 * Cleaned code for improved efficiency